devAmoghS/Telemarketing-Prediction-for-Banking/README.md

 # Gains Chart and Lorenz Curve

+1. `N` is the size of each of my deciles (10% of the original population).
+2. `Event Rate` and `Non Event Rate` will add upto 100%.
+3. `KS` is the difference between `Cum ECR` and `Cum NECR`.
+We want to check where it maximizes (yellow shaded cell).
+4. In the `No Model Scenario`, we are taking the standard assumption that **each decile is only contributing to 10% event capture**.
+This will be useful for the baseline comparision
+5. Hence, we can target the top 2 deciles to capture (Total Event Capture Rate => 46 +18 => 64%).
+6. The maximum discrimantion is achieved in the top 2 deciles but we can also move upto the 3rd decile.

-### If we were to target the top 3 deciles {10, 9, 8} then we would captured 71% compared to 30% in a no model scenario
+#### If we were to target the top 3 deciles {10, 9, 8} then we would captured 71% compared to 30% in a no model scenario

-### We can also design audience profiles and perform prioritze targeting to improve overall perfomance when compared to random selection of audience
+#### We can also design audience profiles and perform prioritze targeting to improve overall perfomance when compared to random selection of audience

 ![](https://github.com/devAmoghS/telemarketing-prediction-for-banking/blob/main/Gains%20Chart%20and%20Lorenz%20Curve.png)

+#### TODO
+1. Audience Profile creation